CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 ### <b>Nova can Launch Most Payloads</b>

 ![Image description]({{site.url}}/assets/images/stoke-nova-perfect/Western-Launches-By-Orbit-By-Mass.png){: width="600" .align-center}

+tl;dr
+* 60% of commercial GEO satellites are below 5t - this is addressable with refilling in orbit
+* Average F9 payloads (ex.
+Dragon) is 3.7 tons.
+* SpaceX transporter missions are ~5 tons, volume limited.
+Nova is well suited for these missions.
+* Dedicated small sat launch can be done on Nova due to full reusability.
+* Nova could launch 28 of the last 32 Falcon 9 LEO customer launches (ex.
+Dragon).
+* If stretched to 7t LEO capacity, Nova meets all but 1 NSSL Phase 2 target orbits.

 Launching legacy geostationary communications satellites has very different considerations from launching constellations.
 These launches require immense mass to GTO capability and prefer high-energy optimized architectures like Ariane 5 or Vulcan.
 However, ~60% of the commercial GEO satellites launched in the last 6 years were under 5 tons.
 Because <a href="https://youtu.be/fcLuugmHV90?si=8EKMazIYyfUyPrm2">refilling in orbit is planned for Nova</a>, it will essentially be able to put its entire LEO capacity directly in a geostationary orbit and potentially return the second stage (Assuming 6000m/s+ delta-v in the upper stage similar to Starship).
 Because the vehicle is fully reusable this may cost less than a dedicated Falcon 9 launch.